 - Customer experience scores

-How good does all the listening do when it’s not addressed.
+And don’t just listen but respond.
 When somebody shares their delight with your brand, thank them.
 When somebody has a problem, address it.

 “Until you start talking to a customer and really start understanding what the barriers are it’s really hard actioning or solutioning anything,” Braden said.
 “That falls to the team and we try to make it as repeatable as possible.”